nhatt1k26/LearnJava/out/production/NewProj/JMySQL/README.md

+## Compare difference between SQL vs noSQL
+SQL:
+  + Use structured data model
+  + Organized data into table with predefined scheme
+  + Each element is stored in SQL as one row, data correspond to each column.
+  + Relation ships between tables are established using keys and foreign key.
+  + Usually be used for complex relationships and structured data ( transactional systems, relational reporting, and business intelligence)
+noSQL:
+  + variety of data models (key-value,value pairs, document stores, graph databases)
+  + provide more flexible schemas, allowing for dynamic and unstructured data
+  + handling large-scale, rapidly changing, and unstructured data (real-time analytics, content management systems, social networks, and IoT data..).

+## Compare SQL and mySQL
+SQL stands for Structured Query Language and is a standard language used for managing and manipulating data in relational databases
+MySQL, is a specific relational database management system (RDBMS) that uses SQL as its language.

+## MySQL Architecture
+Include of three mainly layers:
++ Client layer: applications or programs that communicate with the MySQL server to perform various operations on the database.
+  + Connection Handling
+  + Authentication
+  + Security
++ Server layer :
+  + Thread Handling: Take control all the thread was established to Thread Handling module.
+  + Parser: (Convert the structure and syntax of the SQL statements and transform them into a format that the server can process.)
+      + broken into number of tokens
+      + built a data structure(parse tree) of given input
+  + Optimizer: applied various types of optimization techniques.
+      +  rewriting the query, order of scanning of tables
+      +  choosing the right indexes to use etc
+  + Output parsing + optimizing stages: query execution plan.
+This is used by MySQL query execution engine to process the query.
++ Storage layer: Responsible for storing and retrieving all data stored in MySQL, default is InnoDB.
+  + balances, reliability, performance designed for processing  many short-lived transactions.

 ## What is RDBMS
 A relational database management system (RDBMS) is
 + a collection of programs and capabilities that enable IT teams and others to create, update, administer and otherwise interact with a relational database.